vi/websocat/doc.md

 Internal name for --dump-spec: TlsListen

-Listen for SSL conections on a TCP port
+Listen for SSL connections on a TCP port

 Example: Non-websocket SSL echo server